×

 In the fight against prostate cancer, exercise is the gift that keeps on giving.
 But why?
 How does it work?

 “Just walking, not running!
-Walking is so common.
-During these Covid times, when we’re confined to small spaces, people might find it difficult to walk the way they would prefer,” says Chan.
-“But I would say, just use it as a break to get fresh air – even if you’re just going up and down the same block.
+Walking is so common.” says Chan.
+She acknowledges that it can be tough to fit in a long walk every day.
+“But I would say, use it as a break to get fresh air – even if you’re just going around the block.
 Any little bit of walking, as opposed to sitting.
 Movement is good for your overall bone health.
 Don’t push yourself to injury; just get in a good habit.
 It’s something you can do when you’re doing something else;” for example, “when I’m walking, often I’ll grab my phone, and use it as a chance to catch up with somebody.”
 Don’t focus on the number of steps, or the time.
 “If you’re always looking at your watch, you’re not enjoying the walk as much.”
 And don’t overdo it: “If you get injured, you might lose all interest in continuing.”

 What is it about exercise?
 Chan and colleagues are still tapping the surface of all the ways exercise is good for the body.
 “It improves energy metabolism, lowers inflammation and oxidative stress, helps boost immunity, and is beneficial for androgen signaling pathways.”
 It is good for the heart and lungs, improves muscle strength and muscle mass, burns fat, lowers fatigue, anxiety, stress, and depression.
 “It just improves your overall quality of life,” says Chan.
 Bonus: exercise also may help slow down prostate cancer’s growth.